 Where: Lexton, Victoria (2 Hour Drive from Melbourne)

-Rainbow Serpent is easily one of Australia’s most popular festivals/ bush doofs, and has been around for over twenty years!
+This is one of Australia’s top fests for many reasons, and they’ve recently rebranded!
+Rainbow Spirit, formerly known as Rainbow Serpent, is easily one of Australia’s most popular festivals/bush doofs, and has been around for over twenty years!
 With its wonderfully colorful stages, incredible art installations, awesome camping experience, and electronically diverse line-up – attending “Rainbow” is a MUST for your Australian Festival bucket list!

 “It’s a fresh discovery of opportunity and escapism, a chance to connect with like-minded individuals and to celebrate nature, community and harmony.
 No longer just an electronic music festival these days you can expect to experience a unique combination of music, art, performance, spiritual discussion, relaxation and healing.”

 “After a difficult few years due to bushfire and the pandemic, we are excited to be returning for the full multi-day Rainbow Serpent Festival experience in late 2023.
 More information will be release soon, but in the meantime register your interest in pre-release tickets, and don’t forget to come along to our O.Z.O.R.A One Day event for a little taste of Rainbow in the meantime.”

 9) Rabbits Eat Lettuce 2024

 Where: Landcruiser Mountain Park (150km North of Brisbane in the Sunshine Coast Hinterland)